Events for April 4 - November 23, 2025

 Pohick Regional Library 6450 Sydenstricker Rd, Burke, VA 22015, Burke, VA, United States

 The Ball-Sellers House (in Arlington) was originally in Fairfax County when Lord Fairfax established the county for King George II in 1742.
-The Arlington Historical Society will share stories of […]
+The Arlington Historical Society will share stories of the exceptional women who owned this farmhouse throughout its 280-year history.
+We’ll learn about Elizabeth Payne Ball, the wife of the builder who took a […]